clux/facemaulers/recaps/60-turtle-shift.md

 - Is he him from the past him from the future? (confusing answer)

 Players:
-- Faey
+- Florent
-- Mordai
+- Guy
-- Hanir
+- Jay
-- Goatweaver
+- James